Frances Billinge 2021

 There is a legend that the Royalists escaped by throwing their card playing stakes out of a window.
 The only reference for this story is from one transcription source which cannot be relied on.
 Those who repeated the story at the time were supporters of Cromwell suggesting that the Royalist officers were not keeping a wise look-out, this might have pleased their audience.
 It is an amusing and colourful tale.
 This card playing story and the battle being on Bovey Heath are the memories which have persisted in the parish.

 How important was the battle?
 It was an encounter between opposing forces and so it was a battle albeit on a very small scale.
 It helped the Parliamentary cause as the first phase of the civil war drew to a close.

-I would like to thank Viv Styles of Bovey Tracey Heritage Trust for providing the photograph of Riverside, the English Civil War Society for their help in providing photographs of the erection of the memorial cross on Heathfield, and the London Metropolitan Archive for permission to reproduce part of the Norden survey.
+I would like to thank Professor Mark Stoyle, and also Dr Tom Greeves, for their comments on an earlier draft of this article.
+Thanks also to Viv Styles of Bovey Tracey Heritage Trust for providing the photograph of Riverside; the English Civil War Society for their help in providing photographs of the erection of the memorial cross on Heathfield; and the London Metropolitan Archive for permission to reproduce part of the Norden survey.

 Eugene Andriette, 1971.
 Devon and Exeter in the Civil War (Newton Abbot, David and Charles) Royalist support p.
 61; Mark Stoyle, 2001.
 Devon and the Civil War (Exeter, The Mint Press) Parliamentarian supporters pp. 11-13.